Kyra Ng (HPPS)

 Kyra's Leadership Journey of Leading with Purpose & Giving with Heart

-With a passion for Chinese heritage and callihtaphy, Kyra is a top-performing Primary 6 Prefect from Henry Park Primary School.
-She consistently ranks among the top 3 in her cohort across the last few years, exemplifying academic excellence, discipline, and leadership.
+With a passion for Chinese heritage and calligraphy, Kyra is a top-performing Primary 6 Prefect from Henry Park Primary School.
+She was transferred from Paya Lebar Methodist Girls' School since Primary 4, and has consistently rank among the top 3 in her cohort across the last few years, exemplifying her academic excellence, discipline and leadership.

 Beyond her academic achievements, Kyra is driven by a deep commitment to give back to society.
-She actively leads and participates in meaningful social outreach and initiatives, including monthly volunteering to prepare food at Willing Hearts, organize FoodBank & shoes donation drives, beach clean-ups, outreach to elderly residents, and also regular visits and engagement to a regular overseas orphanage, turning compassion into action,displaying values in action.
+She actively leads and participates in meaningful social outreach and initiatives, including monthly food preparation volunteering at Willing Hearts, organize FoodBank, clothes and shoes donation drives, beach clean-up, outreach to elderly residents, and also regular visits and engagement to a regular overseas Indonesian orphanage, turning compassion into action, displaying values in action.

-An avid environmentalist, she also actively volunteers with Community in Nature under NParks, contributing regularly to island-wide bird, butterfly, and dragonfly spotting efforts.
+An avid environmentalist, she also actively volunteers with Community in Nature under NParks, contributing regularly to many island-wide bird, butterfly, and dragonfly spotting and counting efforts.

-Her initiatives reflect a young leader who not only excels, but inspires positive change in both community and environment.
+Her initiatives reflect a young leader who not only excels, but inspires positive change in both community and environment, locally and overseas.

 Key awards and achievements garnered.